NikhilNathanael/PSG-Tech-Notes/Semester 7/Geometric Modelling/Representations of curves.md

 ### Synthetic
 They are curves which are defined by a set of control points
 #### Interpolant Curve
-The are curves which pass through all control points
+The are synthetic curves which pass through a subset of the control points
 ##### Hermite Cubic Spline
 #### Approximant Curve
-They are curves which do not pass through all control points
+They are curves which do not always pass through any control points
+##### Hermite Spline
+#####
 ##### Bezier Spline
 ##### B-Spline/NURBS
 Non-Uniform Rational B-Spline

+# Bezier Spline

 # Continuity of Curves
 ## Position Continuity ($C_0$)